 Best drugstore wrinkle cream

-If you have sensitive skin and are looking for a less irritating alternative to retinol, Cheung recommends this moisturizer from Alpyn Beauty, which uses common anti-aging staples like peptides along with bakuchiol, a natural ingredient that works similarly to retinol.
-“It’s a plant-derived alternative to retinol that delivers the same collagen-boosting effects without the irritation,” Cheung says, adding that the formula also contains moisture-barrier-supporting ingredients like squalane to help maintain and hydrate the skin.
+If you have sensitive skin and are looking for a less irritating alternative to retinol, Cheung recommends this moisturizer from Alpyn Beauty that contains common anti-aging staples like peptides along with bakuchiol, a natural ingredient that works similarly to retinol.
+“It’s a plant-derived alternative to retinol that delivers the same collagen-boosting effects without the irritation,” Cheung says, adding that the formula contains moisture-barrier-supporting ingredients like squalane to help maintain and hydrate the skin.

 Does not include retinol | Other actives: heparan sulfate analog, dermatan sulfate analog, chondroitin sulfate analog | 1 ounce bottle ($198/ounce)